laurenagra/Peak-Performance/README.md

 ```
  AS A Professional Trainer with many clients
  I WANT TO keep track of client payments and my master schedule
- SO THAT I can organize and track income and schedule
+ SO THAT I can organize and track my schedule
 ```

 ## General Information